Last updated on September 3rd, 2021

-Why Buy a Wheeled Cooler?
+Why Buy a Cooler With Wheels?

-Choosing the Best Wheeled Cooler for You?
+Choosing the Best Cooler on Wheels for You

 Always make sure you buy a cooler with enough storage space for your needs, whether it’s carrying fish or some supplies for your trip.
 Coolers come in many sizes so it should be easy to find one that meets your needs.

 For example, a solo trip for a day or two won’t need anything too large, with around 40-50 quart capacity being a solid option.
 If traveling with a friend or two for more than a day, then you will likely need something in the 60-70 quart range, going above this for multi-day trips with several people.

 Remember – the bigger the capacity the larger and bulkier the cooler!

 The internal size of the cooler is important as it determines the capacity, yet this differs from the external size due to the use of insulation.
 Also, the external dimensions will impact the portability of a wheeled fishing cooler, as a bigger cooler takes more effort to move and requires more storage space in a vehicle.